Where is the New What

 Over 130 Geospatial Functions

 Connect Multiple Feeds through Time with ASOF Joins

 Book a Demo!

-The best way to appreciate the possibilities that Kinetica brings to large-scale geospatial analytics is to see it in action.
+The best way to appreciate the possibilities that Kinetica brings to high-performance real-time analytics is to see it in action.

 Contact us, and we'll give you a tour of Kinetica.
 We can also help you get started using it with your own data, your own schemas and your own queries.